 Classic Baby Shower Brunch Menu

 Classic baby shower themes include traditional baby toys like wooden blocks or teddy bears, beloved children's books, and vintage decorations such as lace or mason jars.
 This brunch menu incorporates dishes traditionally served at baby showers which will mirror the sentiments of any classic baby shower theme.
-Utilize decorations to enhance the way your menu is presented to guests.
+Utilize decorations that highlight if the guest of honor is expecting a boy or girl to enhance the way your menu is presented to guests.

-Main dishes for a baby shower brunch should include proteins and feel hearty.
+When menu planning, keep in mind that main dishes for a baby shower brunch should include proteins and feel hearty.
+Set up an attractive buffet for a simple serving solution.

 - Tea sandwiches: Offer at least three different kinds of small sandwiches on a platter.
 Classics include egg salad sandwiches, club sandwiches and smoked salmon roll-ups: